-BPA CSI CSA SCSA Footwear Forensic Art FP&I FVA Latent Tenprint Experience and Education 3 yrs w/ AA/AS 1 yr 3 yrs 6 yrs 2 yrs w/ BA/BS 2 yrs 2 yrs 1 yr 2 yrs w/ BA/BS 2 yrs 60 higher education semester credits or or (to include a or or 90 higher education quarter 4 yrs Employed in t he field of fore nsic science with duties to 3 yrs w/ AA/AS minimum of 30 3 yrs w/ AA/AS credits may substitute for AA/AS include crime scene related a activities. or cases) with a or 4 yrs declared 4 yrs emphasis Part time is acceptable Training (foundational knowledge) 240 hrs -100 of 48 hrs 96 hrs 144 hrs Internal Training 120 hrs training 80 hrs - 40 120 hrs - 176 hrs - 80 hrs - (board approved structured internal which specific program which program specific to 96 of 16 of which 16 of which programs and/or courses (w/i last 5 to BPA No Online No Online Testimony classes may includes items below 40 of which shall Forensic which shall shall be shall be yrs for Latent, CS and Photography) classes classes be online be workshops, Photography be qualified agency accepted accepted lectures, classes specifically testimony qualified -Assessor training, conference Non-Forensic focused on training testimony presentations, book reviews, training does forensic training certification prep classes, and not have to video Max. of 80 - training for other forensic disciplines be w/i the conference hrs does not apply except as indicated past 5 yrs shall be accepted Additional One of the following: Training programs Submit portfolio Letter from Published a discipline shall minimally of 13 cases supervisor specific article include, terminology, stating the manufacturing applicant has Presented a discipline process, photography, completed a specific topic at a enhancement, moot court, forensic conference recovery and and is deemed preservation of competent to Instructed a discipline footwear evidence, represent the specific course comparative agency in legal - examinations, case proceedings Completed 16 hours of note preparation and (add with Courtroom Testimony report writing, legal training training in addition to considerations and documents in the required training hrs courtroom testimony eCert) Two (2) Letters of Endorsement Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Two Additional References Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Signed Agreement Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Examination for Certification Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Recertification Credits Req.
+BPA CSI CSA SCSA Footwear Forensic Art FP&I FVA Latent Tenprint Experience and Education 3 yrs of 1 yr of 3 yrs of 6 yrs of 2 yrs of experience w/ 2 yrs of exper.
+2 yrs of 1 yr of 2 yrs of 2 yrs of 60 higher education semester credits experience w/ experience experience experience BA/BS (to include a experience experience experience experience or 90 higher education quarter AA/AS or minimum of 30 w/ BA/BS credits may substitute for AA/AS or Employed in t he field of fore nsic science with duties to 3 yrs w/ AA/AS cases) with a or 4 yrs of include crime scene related a ctivities. or declared 3 yrs w/ AA/AS experience 4 yrs emphasis or Part time is 4 yrs 1 1 acceptable Training (foundational knowledge) 240 hrs -100 of 48 hrs 96 hrs 144 hrs Internal Training 120 hrs training 80 hrs - 40 120 hrs - 176 hrs - 80 hrs - (board approved structured internal which specific program which program specific to 96 of 16 of which 16 of which programs and/or courses (w/i last 5 to BPA No Online No Online Testimony classes may includes items below 40 of which shall Forensic which shall shall be shall be yrs for Latent, CS and Photography) classes classes be online be workshops, Photography be qualified agency accepted accepted lectures, classes specifically testimony qualified -Assessor training, conference Non-Forensic focused on training testimony presentations, book reviews, training does forensic training certification prep classes, and not have to video Max. of 80 training for other forensic disciplines be w/i the conference hrs does not apply except as indicated past 5 yrs shall be Additional One of the following: Tuelulus ausansas Submit portfolio accepted Additional Published a discipline Training programs shall minimally of 13 cases Letter from specific article include, terminology, OI 13 Cases supervisor stating the specific article manufacturing applicant has Presented a discipline process, photography, completed a specific topic at a enhancement, moot court forensic conference recovery and and is deemed Torensie comercine preservation of competent to Instructed a discipline footwear evidence, represent the specific course comparative agency in legal • examinations, case proceedings Completed 16 hours of note preparation and (add with Courtroom Testimony report writing, legal training training in addition to considerations and documents in the required training hrs courtroom testimony eCert) Two (2) Letters of Endorsement Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Two Additional References Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Signed Agreement Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Examination for Certification Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Recertification Credits Req.
 80 80 80 80 80 80 80 80 80 80 Acquired within past 5 years Examination for Recertification Yes Yes Yes Yes Yes See Section 8.4 Yes No Yes Yes